omaymaahmad/week-18-pwa-budget-tracker/README.md

 ### What it does:

-* Workout Tracker is a budget tracker that lets users view, add and subtract funds.
+* PWA Budget Tracker is a budget tracker that lets users view, add and subtract funds.

 * Users are able to add expenses and deposists to their budget with or without a connection.